DimoDimov/movies/README.md

 		- Allowed limiting the number of items returned – list parameter
 		- Allowed pagination of data – page parameter

+Implementation:

+- The server is serving server/data.json when a request is made to /api/movies

+- Clients are being able to request a subset of data
+		- Allowed limiting the number of items returned – list parameter
+		- Allowed pagination of data – page parameter

 Testing:

  I really would like not to just test my endpoints, but to test each of the logic modules.
 Once I am sure my modules are doing fine I am attaching them to my endpoint and microservices.
 The Behavior Driven Development (which is extension of the Test Driven Development) is the core motivation.